 How to Report Security Vulnerabilities

-If you would like to disclose a vulnerability to ShapeShift, we encourage you to send a new email to email@example.com with the word [VULNERABILITY] in the subject line.
+If you would like to disclose a vulnerability to ShapeShift, we encourage you to submit a report through our helpdesk using the provided form found here.

 Please include the following information in your email:

 Your name, nickname, handle, or what you’d like to be called while we communicate with you.
 The date/time you first identified the vulnerability.
 How you identified the vulnerability.
 As much detail about the vulnerability as you can.How many times you leveraged the vulnerability during your testing (and if applicable, a list of each test you performed).
 Any additional information you feel may be pertinent.If you would like to encrypt your vulnerability report, you can use the following GPG key:

 It was a privilege to work with the following researchers who collaborated with us to disclose vulnerabilities in a safe and responsible manner: